 "Thanks to you and Lucy for organising our trip.
 El Nido was stunning, and Stunning Vistas was a lovely place from which to see it."
 More testimonials...

 How Do I Get to El Nido?

 If you arrive into Puerto Princesa, your journey north to El Nido will be by road transfer which we arrange as part of your holiday.

 Flying Directly to El Nido

 A question we're often asked is "Can I fly to El Nido?"
 Flights to El Nido's Lio airport used to be primarily reserved for guests of the Luxury Island Resorts.
-However, we are now able to offer direct flights to and from El Nido, for ALL our guests, departing from either Manila or Cebu.
+However, we are now able to offer direct flights to and from El Nido, for ALL our guests, departing from a number of regional airports.

-Enjoy a holiday in El Nido, part of the stunning Bacuit archipelago and explore up to 45 picturesque islands with deserted sandy beaches, karst cliffs, lush jungle, and idyllic lagoons.
-El Nido is one of the top tourist destinations in Palawan, which is often referred to as the Philippines' Last Frontier.
-Many of our tours include El Nido and this region of Palawan.
+Enjoy a vacation in El Nido, part of the stunning Bacuit archipelago and explore up to 45 picturesque islands with deserted sandy beaches, karst cliffs, lush jungle, and idyllic lagoons.
+El Nido is one of the top holiday destinations in Palawan, which is often referred to as the Philippines' Last Frontier.
+Many of our Philippines tours include El Nido and this region of Palawan.

 In the National Geographic Traveler's magazine, Palawan was chosen as one of the best travel destinations in the world, and particularly, it recommended El Nido and the Calamian Islands.

 The island of Palawan claimed top spot for "Best island in the World" based on over 76,000 votes in Conde Nast Traveler’s Readers’ Choice Awards for 2014.